-Rebecca Lees has been “absolutely astonished” at the customer support for the business, which was originally set-up by her parents over 25 years ago.
+Delivery organiser Rebecca Lees has been “absolutely astonished” at the customer support for the business, which was established by her parents more than 25 years ago.

 “It got us thinking, ‘wonder if our customers would want us to deliver to them?’”

 After a positive reaction to the suggestion on social media, Rebecca, along with her partner Jordan Derbyshire, began delivering their products to areas such as Swinton, Walkden, Tyldesley and Astley.

 At times over the past year, the couple found themselves delivering products four days a week.